Why your horse is not shedding

-- It’s such a knee-jerk reaction to answering this question with a simple “he has Cushing’s” but it might not be that simple.
+It’s such a knee-jerk reaction to answering this question with a simple “he has Cushing’s” but it might not be that simple.
+Your horse is not shedding for one of many reasons – time to detective it up and get to the root cause.

-- But that’s the first place you should check.
+- Check your horse’s metabolic health.
 Pituitary pars intermedia dysfunction (PPID), also known as Cushing’s, can create a long and dense coat that just doesn’t shed out as it should.
 Does every horse with PPID have a nutso thick coat?
 NOPE.
 Does every horse with a fuzzy winter coat that doesn’t shed well have PPID?
 NOPE.
 Only some blood work can tell.

 That’s a lot of winter coat.